reactwaylabs/saga/README.md

 #### `public InvalidateCache(key: string): void`

-Removes item from cache, if it exist.
+Removes item from cache, if it exists.

 | Argument      | Type                        | Description                                                 |
 |---------------|-----------------------------|-------------------------------------------------------------|